walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/19-growl.md

 ## Expected Behavior

-When we save this file and run it (e.g., `python growl.py`) here is what will happen:
+When we save this file and run it (e.g., `python3 growl.py`) here is what will happen:

 + Browser opens
 + Load the page